 5. Make Use of All Learning Resources:

-Take advantage of all the available class resources to cope with the accelerated pace of your summer classes.
+Take advantage of all the available class resources to cope with the accelerated pace of your study.
 These resources include class notes, handouts, textbook readings, practice questions, personal review by your teacher, etc. Utilize all these resources to study effectively.
-They help you ace your summer classes and to get the most out of your summer course.
+They help you ace your study and to get the most out of your summer course.
 Moreover, actively participate in workshops, seminars, group discussions and exercises, and field trips, etc.